Installing and Configuring the DMF Controller

 rest-api max-body-size <>

 In the example below, the configuration restricts the body of the REST API call to 16K bytes.
 The REST API call is rejected if the body size exceeds 16K bytes.
-This feature can help remediate Denial Of Service (DOS) attacks where an intruder tries to send a very large configuration repeatedly, attempting to keep the Controller busy parsing the information before applying.
+This feature can help remediate Denial of Service (DOS) attacks where an intruder tries to send a very large configuration repeatedly, attempting to keep the Controller busy parsing the information before applying.
 As needed, enable this configuration to the attack vector quickly before trying to find the culprits.

 controller-1(config)# rest-api max-body-size